ubicucsd/bootcamp_18_19/0_HelloNoobs.md

 ### The Alignment Problem

 There are several very common and difficult problems in bioinformatics worth knowing, one of which is the problem of alignment.
 In order to understand why alignment is a problem, we need to undestand sequencing.
-You will have plenty of chances to memorize the steps of sequence.
-Since this is supposed to be about bioinformatics, I'll try to focus your attention on the problems that arise from sequencing(since that is where we step in).
+You will have plenty of chances to memorize the steps of sequencing, and this is supposed to be about bioinformatics, so don't feel like you need to memorize them.
+I'll try to focus your attention on the problems that arise from sequencing(since that is where we step in).

 #### **Sanger Sequencing**